 Rent a scooter: If you prefer to explore Bali at your leisure, renting a scooter is your best bet.
 Just a heads up though, driving in Bali can be a bit challenging.
 Speeding is not uncommon, and there’s a huge disregard for local traffic rules.
 I only recommend this option if you have adequate experience driving in Asia.
 It’s also important to know that you’ll need an international driver’s permit to do so.

 Hire a private driver: If you aren’t comfortable navigating Bali’s chaotic streets, consider booking a private driver.
-You can hire a car with a driver for 10 hours a day, and you’ll still have the luxury of planning your stops!
+You can hire a car with a driver for 10 hours a day.
+The best part?
+You’ll still have the luxury of planning your stops!

 Take a taxi: Both Grab and Gojek are popular ride-sharing taxi services in Bali.
 Personally, I prefer Grab because the app is so easy to use.
-The best part, you’ll know upfront how much each trip will cost.
+Another perk of using ride-share taxis is that you’ll know upfront how much each trip will cost.
 If you must use a regular taxi, Blue Bird is the most reputable taxi service on the island.

 Take a local bus: If you’re traveling on a shoestring, the local shuttle bus is a great way to get around Bali.
 The bus network follows eight routes, with stops at Kuta, Legian, Seminyak, Sanur, Jimbaran, Nusa Dua, South Nusa Dua, and Ubud.
-You can buy tickets from any Kura Kura ticket booth, onboard the bus, or grab a 1,2 or 3 Day Pass here.
+You can buy tickets from any Kura Kura ticket booth, onboard the bus, or grab a 1,2 or 3 day pass.
 To find out more about the routes and timings, check here.

 Bali 7 day Itinerary Quick Overview